-The guitar, having 6 strings tuned in fourths, with a major third between the 3rd and 2nd strings, is quite different, which is why we should find a method that helps us learn it without losing our minds – this is where the CAGED System shines.
+The guitar, having 6 strings tuned in fourths, with a major third between the 3rd and 2nd strings, is quite different, which is why we need to find a method that helps us learn it without losing our minds – this is where the CAGED System shines.

-How can the CAGED System help me understand the guitar?
+How Can the CAGED System Help me to Understand the Guitar?

 The CAGED System is brilliant because it takes something that many players probably already know, and it expands that concept in a logical and intuitive way.
 It becomes much clearer once you start applying the theory on the guitar too.

 This system takes 5 well-known open chord shapes that even beginners should be familiar with since they’re some of the first chords that most people start by learning.
 They’re the following:

 - E Major

 - D Major